This annual quarter, Citigroup Inc, JP Morgan Chase & Co, Bank of America, and Wells Fargo & Co will all release their quarterly financial results.

 Results from banks will also be heavily focused on consumer companies.
 While households are overall in solid financial health, many are beginning to fall behind on payments.
 This is because family accounts have been supported for a large portion of the crisis by a vigorous buyer’s market and government stimulus.

-Analysts and investors will pay close attention to bank executives’ speeches as a key indicator of the direction of the economy.
+Analysts and investors will pay close attention to bank executives’ speeches as a key indicator of the economy’s direction.
 Many CEOs have expressed worry recently about the more challenging economic climate.

-According to early analyst projections from Refintiv, the 6 banks are also anticipated to post an average seventeen percent decline in net profit in the 4th quarter in comparison to a year earlier.
+According to early analyst projections from Refintiv, the six banks are also anticipated to post an average seventeen percent decline in net profit this quarter compared to a year earlier.

 The six biggest lenders, including Morgan Stanley and Goldman Sachs, are anticipated to accumulate a collective $5.7 billion in assets on average to cover failed loans, says Refinitiv forecasts.
 That is more than twice as much as the $2.37 billion put aside in the previous year.